tahomatimes/tahomatimes.github.io/_posts/2023-12-15-tahoma-talks-nguyen.md

 ### **Conclusion**

 We can learn from Ms. Nguyen that Tahoma has helped her prepare for college and beyond by teaching her to prioritize her work, allowing her to learn time management, and helping her craft a good-looking college application.
 Ms. Nguyen valued her time as a student at Tahoma, which brought her back as a staff member.
-While Tahoma has changed over the past eleven years, Ms. Nugyen believes it has changed for the better.
+While Tahoma has changed over the past eleven years, Ms. Nguyen believes it has changed for the better.